 - Introduction: Definition and general information on recycling.
 Establishing the foundation for the paper.

 1) Categories of the recycling process and types of products under each category.

 Example of a thesis

 A thesis statement is very crucial when starting to write since it guides the writer on issues to cover in the discussion.
-It also notifies the reader of main points to expect in the paper.
+It also notifies the reader of the main points to expect in the paper.
 The thesis statement should, therefore, give the central idea of the research paper.
-An example of thesis statement for the research paper on recycling is, “This paper will discuss the existence of recycling through different periods of history, applications of the process by government and companies, advantages, and challenges experienced in the recycling of different substances”.
-Introduction of the research paper on recycling should be very impressive to motivate any reader who is concerned with the subject.
+An example of a thesis statement for the research paper on recycling is, “This paper will discuss the existence of recycling through different periods of history, applications of the process by government and companies, advantages, and challenges experienced in the recycling of different substances”.
+The introduction of the research paper on recycling should be very impressive to motivate any reader who is concerned with the subject.

 Example of an introduction for a recycling research paper

 Recycling can be defined as passing already used substances through a process of treatment to recover part or whole of the previous substance for reuse.
 Recycling is aimed at conserving raw materials, reducing energy consumption, and also reducing disposal effects on the environment (Sally Morgan, 2009).
 Recycling has many advantages to the lives of people and the environment in general.
 It is important to note that recycling has been in existence all throughout history.
 For instance, there is evidence that suggests metals were recycled for use before the industrial revolution in Europe (Black Dog, 2010).
 Recycling has continued even after the industrial revolution because it is cheaper to recycle than produce new substances.

 The body paragraphs of the research paper contain all information and ideas of the writer.
 Proper body paragraphs build on the thesis statement in detail.
 One should, therefore, revisit the thesis before and when writing body paragraphs.
 Various tips can assist the writer in developing an effective body of the paper.